-Large home improvements, such as kitchens, are a major investment, so they'd better have a nice, long life span.
-The space should still look as attractive and function as well in 10 or 20 years as it does the day the remodeling crew clocks out.
+Ten or twenty years from now, a remodeled kitchen should still look as attractive and function just as well as it does the day the remodeling crew clocks out.

 1. Go With the Flow: Integrate the Kitchen into the Home.